xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 Now I must consider the discussion of the notion of judgement finished and pass on to the notion of proof.

+> A proof is what makes a judgement evident.

+- **[Xie]**
+  Maybe we want to say that evident's type is judgement -- `evident : judgement`, but membership itself is a judgement in Martin-Löf's theory.

+- **[Xie]**
+  Reader can compare the above definition with Errett Bishop's Third Principle of Constructivism:
+  "A proof is any completely convincing argument."

 ## Third lecture